-In addition to traditional Western forms of veterinary medicine, Dr. Teresa Sauer and Intermountain Pet Hospital are pleased to offer holistic options to pet owners in the Boise area.
+In addition to traditional Western forms of veterinary medicine, Dr. Stephanie Scott and Intermountain Pet Hospital are pleased to offer holistic options to pet owners in the Boise area.
 With veterinary acupuncture, we can effectively treat a wide variety of conditions, including:

 IPH can also provide your pets with Western herbal remedies.
 By pairing standard treatment options with responsibly sourced, rigorously tested herbs, we can:

 Acupuncture is founded on the concept of viewing the body as a system with a natural flow of electrical energy.
 By inserting hair-thin needles under the skin, we stimulate your pet's nervous system and cause the underlying muscles to activate.
 In turn, this causes pain-blocking chemicals to be released, which helps the body heal.

 We perform our acupuncture sessions in a room designed to keep your pets calm and comfortable.
 Since the needles are so thin, animals can barely feel them go in.
 Sessions last 30-60 minutes.
 The number of visits can vary depending on the condition being treated.

 Veterinary acupuncture and its benefits have been the subject of many studies.
 For more information, visit these websites:

 Intermountain Pet Hospital is now offering veterinary orthopedic manipulation (commonly referred to as pet chiropractic care), a healing technology that assists a pet's nervous system in re-establishing neuronal communication to encourage full healing where other medical practices may not be able to fully heal.
 Dr. Toby Bingham has been a successful human chiropractor and has two practices in Boise and Meridian, and is now extending his skills to provide this specialized care to your pet.